Take the French Placement Exam.

 - Learning French helps you learn other Romance languages like Spanish, Italian, Portuguese and Romanian.

-- Enhance your travel experiences while discovering a new appreciation for other cultures in countries like: France, Canada, Switzerland Monaco and many African nations [as well as in the Caribbean, Pacific Islands and Indian Ocean territories].
+- Enhance your travel experiences while discovering a new appreciation for other cultures in countries like: France, Belgium, Luxembourg, Canada, Switzerland, Monaco, Congo, Mali, Senegal, and in the Caribbean, Pacific Islands and Indian Ocean territories.

 - Use French to pursue studies [or service work] in francophone countries.